Skip links

 in Tags

-In the merger of our Galaxy (Milky Way) and that of Andromeda, the Sun has a 12% chance of ending up in the tidal tail and being ejected into the depths of intergalactic space, a 3% chance of being engulfed by Andromeda in subsequent rebounds until complete fusion into Milkomeda, a 40% chance of ending up in the nucleus of the galaxy and a 45% chance of being hurled into the outer halo.
+In the merger of our Galaxy (the Milky Way) and that of Andromeda, the Sun has a 12% chance of ending up in the tidal tail and being ejected into the depths of intergalactic space, a 3% chance of being engulfed by Andromeda in subsequent rebounds until complete fusion into Milkomeda, a 40% chance of ending up in the core of the galaxy, and a 45% chance of being hurled into the outer halo.

 in 1 billion years